ForgeRock/tntp-pingone-credentials/docs/Revoke/Readme.md

 # PingOne Credentials Revoke

-The PingOne Credentials Revoke node lets administrators revoke an existing PingOne Credential in a Journey.
+Using the PingOne Credentials Revoke node, you can revoke existing PingOne credentials in a journey.

 ## Compatibility